The #1 Rule of Business & Hiring People is Wrong

 Well, the safe hire rarely becomes the exceptional employee and the manager who succumbs to safety over the potential for greatness rarely rises above their rank with that firm.

 Elon Musk, a co-founder of PayPal and Tesla Motors and founder of SpaceX shared that, “When I started SpaceX, dedicated to reducing the cost and increasing the reliability of space missions, I’d never been involved in designing anything and had no experience in the aerospace industry.
 I even ended up pouring in most of the capital from the sale of PayPal.
-(SpaceX’s annual revenue is now over $4.6 billion).
+(SpaceX’s annual revenue is projected to be $15 billion).

 Winners find the way to win and losers have great explanations for why they didn’t.
 Focus on success and not CYA.